JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 The pull requests get blocked if none of the triggered workflows have implemented the `required-status-check` job or at least one of them is failing.<br>
 It gets unblocked if at least one `required-status-check` job is implemented and all of them are successful.
-And usually, at least one workflow needs to run in any case (e.g. a lint or source formatting check) and can implement this.
+It's worth noting that at least one workflow needs to run in any case (e.g. a lint or source formatting check) and can be piggybacked to implement this.

 ### Advantages